Does Acupuncture and Massage College have a good student to faculty ratio?

 Student to faculty ratio at Acupuncture and Massage College is on par with the national average of 14 students for every one instructional faculty member, at 13:1.
-This ratio is a common metric used to gauge the amount of teaching resources a school provides for its students.
+This ratio is a standard metric used to gauge the amount of teaching resources a school provides for its students.

 Instructional Staff at the College

 The following table shows all the employees the school considers instructional, and therefore, part of the above student-to-faculty ratio.
 These include both those employees designated as either "primarily instructional" or as "instructional combined with research/public service".
-It does not include employees that have been designated by Acupuncture and Massage College as primarily performing research or public service.
+It does not include employees that have been identified by Acupuncture and Massage College as primarily performing research or public service.

 |Total||Full Time||Part Time||Percent Full Time|

 |Total of Those With Faculty Status||14||3||11||21.4%|

 |Not on Tenure Track / No Tenure System||14||3||11||21.4%|

 Full-Time Teaching Staff is Well Below Average

 Acupuncture and Massage College's use of full-time instructors ranks among the nation's lowest, with only 21.0% of instructors teaching on a full-time basis.